gabrielrih/iis_pool_site_recycle/README.md

 # iis_pool_site_recycle
-It recycle the web pool and web site in a IIS Web Server.
+It recycle the web pool in IIS Web Server.